Royal Military Infirmary: History

 The RMI and all other British Military installations fell under the direct control of the Irish Free State (Saorstát Éireann) in 1922 and the Department of Defence became the managing entity of the old Infirmary site and that remains the case to the present day.
 In 2007, there was a proposal to renovate the original Gandon building and adjacent annexe and construct a subterranean annexe to provide new office space for the relocation of the ODPP.
 This project did not take place as originally conceived.

 Site Description

 The Infirmary's foundation stone was laid in the presence of the then Lord Lieutenant of Ireland the Duke of Rutland on 17 August 1786.
 The original main three-storey building was designed with a C-shaped footprint; it was built of granite blocks faced with Portland stone.
 The main facade (circa 60 metres in width) faces southwest on raised ground overlooking the southern entrance of Phoenix Park.
 This frontage includes a glazed cupola tower that sits above a central clock face.
 Inside the original Infirmary, there were 13 wards (six allocated to surgical and seven allocated to medical patients) which were mainly located in the two rearward-orientated wings; initially, these wards could accommodate 187 beds.
 The central building span included offices, staff accommodation, chapel and other facilities.

+On the opposite side of Infirmary Road from the RMI building is the former Royal Military Isolation Hospital, which after decades of vacancy was earmarked in 2020 for redevelopment as a community centre.